 When I explore the newest or best engines, I love to come across one that promises and highlights these aspects, and LibGDX is no stranger to them.
 With LibGDX, the name of the game is free, easy, and creative gaming projects.

 While that is fine, is LibGDX worth your time?
-Is it actually easy to use?
+Is it easy to use?
 What are the pros and cons?
 Look no further, game developers, because I have the answers you seek.

 Released in April 2014, and with its most recent stable release in November 2018, LibGDX was developed to help creators make games primarily for web browsers and mobile platforms.
 Like most inventions, it was born out of the idea of making something easier to use.